Soorarai Pottru (soundtrack)

 Soorarai Pottru is the soundtrack album, composed by G. V. Prakash Kumar, to the 2020 Indian Tamil-language drama film of the same name, directed by Sudha Kongara, starring Suriya and Paresh Rawal in the lead roles, along with Aparna Balamurali, Urvashi, and Mohan Babu in other prominent roles.
 The soundtrack album consists of 9 songs all of them were penned by lyricists Snehan, Yugabharathi, Vivek, Arunraja Kamaraj, Ekadesi, Maya Mahalingam and Arivu.
-The soundtrack album was released digitally on 24 July 2020, through the Sony Music record label.
+The soundtrack album was released digitally on 24 July 2020, through the Sony Music India record label.

 Production

 The film's soundtrack album and background score is composed by G. V. Prakash Kumar, working with Suriya for the first time.
 On 7 April 2019, before the start of the film's shoot, Prakash announced that he would be collaborating with the band Thaikkudam Bridge for a rock number in the film.
 Govind Vasantha, film composer and the band's frontman had stated that he had recreated the tune phrase from "Urumbu", a track from the band's studio album Navarasam (2015), sung along with Christin Jos.
 Later Prakash, also announced that playback singer Dhee would record a funky number for the film.
 In July 2019, it was reported that, Senthil Ganesh sung a rustic number for the film.
 In August 2019, Prakash revealed that a new singer will record a number on the rock-genre, whose name is yet to be revealed soon, but did not sing the track.
 In October 2019, Harish Sivaramakrishnan of the Agam band recorded one song for the film.
 In November 2019, it was revealed that a special theme music will be included in the film's teaser.
 Later he announced that Suriya will croon the rap versions for the film's theme music, which was titled as "Maara Theme".
 The song marked his third stint as a singer after he sung for a song in Anjaan (2014) and the unreleased film Party.
 The audio rights have been acquired by Sony Music India.